 11 killed in Indonesia accident as truck smashes into houses

-BREBES, Indonesia: At least 11 people died in Indonesia when a truck carrying sugar smashed into several motorcycles and houses on Sunday (May 20), an official said.
+BREBES, Indonesia: At least 11 people died in Indonesia after a truck carrying sugar smashed into several motorcycles and houses on Sunday (May 20), an official said.

 It tried to stop by swerving left but instead hit a car, 13 motorbikes and seven houses.